Mediation Is Often An Effective Alternative To Litigation

 The details of each dispute are as unique as the people and businesses involved, but the benefits we see repeatedly include:

-2. You control the outcome: The two sides maintain more control over the results of your dispute, as opposed to having decisions made by a judge who will not live with the consequences of their ruling.
+- You control the outcome: You and the other party maintain more control over the results of your dispute, as opposed to having decisions made by a judge who will not live with the consequences of their ruling.

-6. Swift resolution: Mediation often leads to quicker resolution, letting you move forward more quickly with your life and plans.
+- You achieve a swift resolution: Mediation often leads to a quicker resolution, letting you move forward more quickly with your life and plans.

 In going through the process, clients often find other advantages not previously considered when they choose mediation.